08 December 2020

 the craft is being demonstrably different in a way that matters.

-Meaningful differentiation is not always possible, but that shouldn't stop you from trying to get close.
+Of course, meaningful differentiation is not always possible, but that shouldn't stop you from trying to get close.

 The second important question to answer through the strategic planning process is therefore "what value do we bring?"